 - 1. Students first complete a DSS application in the Disability Support Services Office located in the Student Services Center.
 Applications are also available online at the DSS Website - 2.
-It is the responsibility of each student seeking services and accommodations to provide a comprehensive evaluation verifying the disabling condition and the resulting educational limitations.
+It is the responsibility of each student seeking services and accommodations to provide a comprehensive evaluation verifying the disability and the resulting educational limitations.
 DSS can help students with the process of obtaining needed disability verification. - 3.
-If the student is requesting a learning disability assessment to verify a suspected learning disability, the student must attend a LD Group Orientation.
-After the group orientation, and upon recommendation of the LD Specialist, individual testing appointments are scheduled. - 4.
+If the student is requesting a learning disability assessment to verify a suspected learning disability, the student must attend an LD Orientation appointment.
+After the orientation appointment, and upon recommendation of the LD Specialist, individual testing appointments are scheduled. - 4.
 Once the student supplies disability verification, or has a learning disability verified through LD testing, an appointment is made with a DSS Specialist. - 5.
 The DSS Specialist and the student will establish services and accommodations based on the educational limitations presented by the student's disability.
 These services and accommodations are documented on the Authorized Academic Accommodations form.